its-shubh9140/DE-Project/README.md

 ## Process Flow
 ![ProcessFlow](workflow.png)
 ## How it works
-This project has been done in four major steps and the a through explanation has been provided in the README files of each segregated feature folder.
+This project has been done in four major steps and a through explanation has been provided in the README file of each segregated feature folder.

 1. ##### Data Collection through a Scrapper